Creating a Validation Mode in VIBE#

 ]

-The output of this plot is shown in page 11 of docs/validation_framework_tutorial.pdf
+The output of this plot is shown below.

 Which is super neat!
 All that information was rendered nicely to a histogram as intended.
-We can go one step further though, if say we wish to have multiple components overlayed on a single histogram this is also possible in VIBE.
-We can add to our hist_components variable of Histogram.
+We can go one step further though, if say we wish to have multiple components overlaid on a single histogram this is also possible in VIBE.
+We can add multiple HistComponents to the list of hist_components in our Histogram.

 #--